By Stewart Gandolf

-[Guest Post] The Healthcare Success blog is open to guest posts.
-We welcome high-quality ideas of interest to our readers and contributed articles about healthcare marketing.
-Adrienne Erin is a freelance writer, designer and a subscriber to the Healthcare Success blog.
+[Guest Post] Adrienne Erin is a freelance writer, designer, and subscriber to the Healthcare Success blog.

 Let’s face it.
 Some patients are more likely to post negative comments in online forums than positive ones.
 Additionally, negative comments can have more influence than positive comments do.
 These are some of the reasons that it’s imperative to be proactive about your hospital’s brand reputation management.